 Prof. Helen Chatterjee MBE Principal Investigator UCL Biosciences firstname.lastname@example.org @h_chatterjee http://iris.ucl.ac.uk/iris/browse/profile?upi=HCHAT26

-Prof. Helen Chatterjee was recently awarded the Health Humanities Medal in recognition of her research into how museums can be beneficial to health, and was also the winner of the Leadership Award.
+Prof. Helen Chatterjee was awarded the Health Humanities Medal in 2018 in recognition of her research into how museums can be beneficial to health, and was also the winner of the Leadership Award.

 The winners were announced on 11 Sept 2018 during a ceremony at the Houses of Parliament, which was sponsored by Justin Tomlinson, MP for North Swindon.
 The Health Humanities Medal awards were funded by the Arts and Humanities Research Council.
 More on Health Humanities Medal awards… More on UCL award winners…